 Where to Use:

 Meteor is suitable for building real-time collaborative applications, chat platforms, and social networking platforms.
-Notable examples include Slack, Honeycomb, and Codecademy.
+Notable examples include Apify, Honeycomb, and Any.run.

 Svelte